Austria to expel up to 60 imams, close 7 mosques - Journal du Cameroun

 Kickl was referring to imams with alleged links to the Turkish-Islamic Cultural Associations (ATIB) organisation, a branch of Turkey’s religious affairs agency Diyanet.

-The interior minister added that the government suspects them of contravening a ban on foreign funding of religious office holders.
+Kickl added the government suspects them of contravening a ban on foreign funding of religious office holders.

 The ministry said 40 of them had an active application for extending their residency and that a number of these had already been referred to immigration authorities, where a process for expelling them was underway.